You can use Apto’s APIs to create and manage branded payment cards and cardholder data.

 The Core API uses HTTP basic authentication, using the standard Authorization header field to send the client ID and client secret.
 Once in place, the Core API will give you access to all of the cardholders who sign up for your card programs.

-Please check our API reference documentation to learn more about this API.
+Please check our API reference documentation to learn more about the Apto Core API.

 The Mobile API is designed to enable user interactions in any final user (cardholder) application across any platform (web, iOS, Android).